 8 Interesting Employee Referral Program Ideas (With Examples)

-Here are a few companies that had the most genius ideas of employee referral programs.
+Here are a few companies that had the most genius ideas for employee referral programs.

 For anyone who referred a candidate for engineering manager and the candidate got hired, they gave the referrers a Royal Enfield bike (a cult in India, kind of like Harley Davidson of India) in India and a Vespa in US offices.
 The referrers could either choose the bike or take a trip to Bali and watch the sunrise from a Volcano!
 The bike and Vespa were parked right at the gates of the office so that everyone in the company would remember!
 InMobi took their referral rate from 20% to 50% for a 900 people team.
 Numbers to envy for!